 You need to have the right mindset when you start out as a freelance retoucher.
 You might be a digital artist with multiple degrees and stellar retouching skill, but if you can’t get yourself noticed and close deals with your potential clients, none of that will do you any good.

 The first thing to understand is that you must have the mindset of a determined entrepreneur and come equipped with some essential business skills.
 Great customer service, brilliant marketing strategies, financial acuity, etc. are just as important as your artistic skills and expertise.

-I learned the hard way that if you simply upload one photo to your website and don’t do anything else, your time and effort will be wasted and it’s unlikely that your one upload will do anything to help you grow your business.
+I learned the hard way that if you simply regularly upload your new work to your website and don’t do anything else, your time and effort will be wasted.
+Simply having a website won’t do anything to help you grow your business.

 Believing in Yourself

 Working as a freelancer can be a bumpy road.
 You need to be a professional retoucher, excellent marketing director, and a CEO who loves the smell of money and success.
 Everybody wants that, but not everyone will succeed at it.
 Why not?

 Because being a freelancer is hard work.
 It requires long hours and extreme dedication to your craft, your business, and your clients.
 Everything you do needs to be done with your maximum effort.
 The retoucher-entrepreneur who goes the extra mile stays in business despite any bumps along the way.

 You need to believe in yourself and practice daily – even when you don’t have a retouching job – to continue improving your skills.
 There are thousands of retouchers who want YOUR client and will take your place in a heartbeat, so you need to keep growing and keep getting better at your craft.